 Next we need to configure a debugger for node.js.
 The command Run->Edit Configuration allows us to create debug configurations for application and test development.

-Select the path to the node interpreter (that’s where you installed node.js), path to the working directory and the main file to execute.
-During development you can switch between debugger configurations to launch different source files.
+Select the path to the node interpreter (that’s where you installed node.js), the path to the working directory and the main file to execute.
+During development, you can switch between debugger configurations to launch different source files.

 2. Project configuration

 If you read the previous chapter, you might already be wondering why I didn’t mention installing a database, or for that matter a web server.
 That is because Node.JS will helpfully do this for you.
 The reason it can do so is that you have a Package Configuration file, (called “package.json”).
 The file contains the following information:

 - version – version of the project;